GoogleChrome/developer.chrome.com/site/en/blog/css-text-wrap-balance/index.md

 The task of balancing text is not free.
 The browser needs to loop over iterations to discover the best balanced wrapping solution.
-This performance cost is mitigated by a rule, it **only works for 6 wrapped lines and under**.
+This performance cost is mitigated by a rule, it **only works for six wrapped lines and under**.

 <figure>
   {% Video